CatChenal/MCCE4-Alpha/README.md

 ## Installation Guide

-Git clone MCCE4-Alpha to a desired place on your computer.
-For ease of use, we recommend adding to the path in your ".bashrc" file.
+1. Git clone the MCCE4-Alpha repsoitory to a desired place on your computer.
+2. Add the path of your cloned repository into your ".bashrc" file.
 Use vi or nano to open your ".bashrc" file.

-Example - If you cloned MCCE4-Alpha in a /gunnerlab/ directory, you would add the following lines:
+Example: If you cloned MCCE4-Alpha to the directory /home/user/gunnerlab, you would add the following lines to your .bashrc file:
 ```
 export PATH=/home/user/gunnerlab/MCCE4-Alpha/bin:$PATH
 export PATH=/home/user/gunnerlab/MCCE4-Alpha/MCCE_bin:$PATH
 ```

-Then apply these PATH changes by sourcing your .bashrc file:
+3. Apply these PATH updates by sourcing your .bashrc file:
 ```
  source ~/.bashrc
 # or